 Kerry Blue Terrier is a muscular, medium-sized dog with a head that is long.
 They have a long beard, eyebrows that give them distinct looks.

 Kerry Blue Terrier is an energetic dog who loves to play.
 It is smart, alert, and protective of its family making them a great watchdog.
 It is quite suspicious of strangers and bark to warn their owners of someone’s approach.
 They do great with children of any age.

 Kerry Blue Terrier is not an aggressive dog unless treated harshly or provoked.
 They need both physical and mental exercise, so they should be involved in different activities regularly.

 The Kerry Blue Terrier is a highly intelligent dog breed that can be hard to train.
-They learn things on their own and are observant of others behavior.
+They learn things on their own and are observant of other’s behavior.
 They need to be trained with gentleness and patience.
-All the basic task should be taught at an early age and advanced training should be done once basic training is completed.
+All the basic tasks should be taught at an early age and advanced training should be done once basic training is completed.

 When to Start Training Kerry Blue Terrier?

 The Kerry Blue Terrier’s training should be started as soon as it is brought home.
 When they are a puppy, they want to please their owner very much and hovers around them all the time.
 Basic training should be started as soon as they reach the age of 6-8 weeks.
 They are able to soak things up at this age and training can be easy.